avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 ## Limitations

 - Long-running transactions can cause version storage to grow, impacting performance
-- The current implementation doesn't support explicitly setting isolation levels via SQL
 - Extremely high concurrency on the same rows may lead to frequent conflicts
 - Savepoints are not currently supported
+- The isolation level automatic restoration only works for properly completed transactions (COMMIT/ROLLBACK)